 These social media addiction facts are indeed life-threatening.
 The good news is, no matter how addicted you’re, you can fix it.
 Let’s see how.

 1. Accept your addiction

 Any solution starts with accepting the problem.
-It begins with accepting and acknowledging that you’re addicted to social media or anything that’s online.
+Learning how to stop social media addiction begins with accepting and acknowledging that you’re addicted to social media or anything that’s online.
 Realizing that it has started to impact your life and goals and you can’t let it happen anymore.

-The moment you’re feeling this firm, you’re ready to get rid of your social media addiction and it’s going to be easier for you.
+The moment you’re feeling this firm, you’re ready to quit your social media addiction and it’s going to be easier for you.